anissen/cosy/wishlist.md

 - [ ] Simplify code now that...
   - [ ] Variable shadowing is gone
   - [ ] nil is gone (done?)
+- [ ] Cosy playground
-- [ ] Compile for JavaScript
+  - [x] Compile for JavaScript
   - [x] Make simple Cosy playground website
   - [ ] Make playground available through github pages
+  - [ ] Scan + parse + resolve the code on keypress or after a timeout
+  - [ ] Syntax highlighting for codemirror
-- [ ] Make "Undefined variable" a compile-time error instead of a runtime error, e.g. `print "hej"\nasdf`
+- [x] Make "Undefined variable" a compile-time error instead of a runtime error, e.g. `print "hej"\nasdf`
 - [ ] Disable some static analysis for REPL, e.g. checking for unused variables
+- [ ] Perserve empty lines and comments when pretty-printing and outputting to javascript
+- [ ] Make semicolons trigger a warning instead of an error?
+- [ ] Time a "real" project and do performance optimizations

 # Project wishlist
+- [ ] Make a syntax highlighting extension for vscode
 - [ ] Enable null-safety feature for Haxe
 - [ ] Unit tests
 - [ ] Simple CI?